ArchipelagoMW/Archipelago/worlds/osrs/docs/setup_en.md

 ### Create a new OSRS Account
 The OSRS Randomizer assumes you are playing on a newly created f2p Ironman account.
 As such, you will need to [create a new Runescape account](https://secure.runescape.com/m=account-creation/create_account?theme=oldschool).

+If you already have a [Jagex Account](https://www.jagex.com/en-GB/accounts) you can add up to 20 characters on one account through the Jagex Launcher.
+Note that there is currently no way to _remove_ characters from a Jagex Account, and as such you might want to create a separate account to hold your Archipelago characters if you intend to use your main Jagex account for more characters in the future.

 **Protip**: In order to avoid having to remember random email addresses for many accounts, take advantage of an email alias, a feature supported by most email providers.
 Any text after a `+` in your email address will redirect to your